quanterall/HaskellMaterials/basics/05-error-handling.md

    `ConfigurationParsingError`.

    If a `HttpException` is thrown, retry your function after letting the thread sleep some amount of time[1].
+If 5 retries are reached, do not retry any more and instead fail with a `TooManyRetriesError` that holds the Url in question.

    If a `ConfigurationParsingError` is thrown, call the `loadConfigurationFromFile` function with the `FilePath` passed to your `loadConfiguration` function.

-   If the `loadConfigurationFromWeb` function succeeds, write the configuration[2] to the `FilePath` instead and return the configuration.
+   If the `loadConfigurationFromWeb` function instead succeeds, write the configuration[2] to the `FilePath` and return the configuration.

 ###### Exercise notes (`catches`)